angakt/iris/README.md

 an Intel Core i7-4820K processor and 16 GB installed RAM memory.

 2. **Software Dependencies:**
-The provided code is written in Matlab.
+The code can be executed on any operation system that supports Matlab or Octave, e.g., Windows, MacOS, or Ubuntu.
 We test our code on Windows 10, Education edition, version 22H2, running the Matlab version R2023a with an academic licence.
 However, as the code does not use any special libraries, GNU Octave,